15 Things To Do In Georgetown That Will Change Your Life Forever

 Led by knowledgeable local guides, these after-dark walking tours take you through the town’s most notorious haunted sites, including the famous Rice Museum, the Kaminski House, and the Old Georgetown Jail.
 Hear spine-chilling tales of ghostly apparitions, pirate curses, and restless spirits that have been reported for generations.

-6. Visit the Kaminski House Museum
+6. Kaminski House Museum

 Perched along the Sampit River, the Kaminski House Museum is one of Georgetown’s most beautifully preserved historic homes, offering visitors a glimpse into 18th-century Southern life.
 Built in the mid-1700s, this Georgian-style mansion is filled with antique furniture, fine china, and period décor, reflecting the wealth and elegance of Georgetown’s early settlers.